-PENNumbra‘s featured works of October are now available at www.pennumbra.com.
+PENNumbra‘s featured works are now available at www.pennumbra.com.

 As always, please click on the PENNumbra link to read previous Responses and Debates, or to check out pdfs of the Penn Law Review‘s print edition articles.